-Availability refers to the ability to use the information or resource desired.
+Availability refers to the ability to use information or resources.
 Availability is an important aspect of reliability as well as of system design because an unavailable system is at least as bad as no system at all.
-The aspect of availability that is relevant to security is that someone may deliberately arrange to deny access to data or to a service by making it unavailable.
+The aspect of availability that is relevant to security is that someone may deliberately arrange to deny access to data or to a service by making it unavailable or unusable.
 System designs usually assume a statistical model to analyze expected patterns of use, and mechanisms ensure availability when that statistical model holds.
-Someone may be able to manipulate use (or parameters that control use, such as network traffic) so that the assumptions of the statistical model are no longer valid.
-This means that the mechanisms for keeping the resource or data available are working in an environment for which they were not designed.
+Someone may be able to manipulate use (or parameters that control use, such as network traffic) so that the mechanisms for keeping the resource or data available are working in an environment for which they were not designed.
 As a result, they will often fail.

 EXAMPLE: Suppose Anne has compromised a bank's secondary system server, which supplies bank account balances.
 When anyone else asks that server for information, Anne can supply any information she desires.
 Merchants validate checks by contacting the bank's primary balance server.
 If a merchant gets no response, the secondary server will be asked to supply the data.
 Anne's colleague prevents merchants from contacting the primary balance server, so all merchant queries go to the secondary server.
 Anne will never have a check turned down, regardless of her actual account balance.
-Notice that if the bank had only one server (the primary one), this scheme would not work.
+Notice that if the bank had only one server (the primary one) and that server were unavailable, this scheme would not work.
 The merchant would be unable to validate the check.

-Attempts to block availability, called denial of service attacks, can be the most difficult to detect, because the analyst must determine if the unusual access patterns are attributable to deliberate manipulation of resources or of environment.
+Attempts to block availability, called denial of service (DoS) attacks, can be the most difficult to detect, because the analyst must determine if the unusual access patterns are attributable to deliberate manipulation of resources or of environment.
 Complicating this determination is the nature of statistical models.
 Even if the model accurately describes the environment, atypical events simply contribute to the nature of the statistics.
-A deliberate attempt to make a resource unavailable may simply look like, or be, an atypical event.
+A deliberate attempt to make a resource unavailable may look like, or be, an atypical event.
 In some environments, it may not even appear atypical.